tareqazeez1/commercejs-project/README.md

-## This an ecommerce shop created with react, material UI and commerceJs API
+## An ecommerce shop created with react, material UI and commerce.Js API

 ### Features:
 1. Products